How to Unleash Your True Potential

-About three years ago, I recorded a video for the Fit Life Champions community.
-My goal was to empower our members to understand how fitness and nutrition improves a mind/body connection with mental health.
+About three years ago, I began working on a new coaching philosophy for the Fit Life Champions community.
+It included The Enneagram personality assessment as well as three main pillars of optimal health; physical, mental, and emotional.
+My goal was to empower our members to realize how fitness and nutrition improves mental health through a mind body connection.

-I look back on that time and I have come to realize I needed to give myself grace more than seek anyone else’s understanding.
+I look back on that time and I have come to realize I needed to give myself grace more than seek anyone else’s understanding of my coaching philosophy.
 I wholeheartedly believed that I was doing what was best for my clients and members by leaving out or ignoring two major pillars of optimal health.
 The spiritual and financial.
-I admit my mistake now of tiptoeing around two of the most important pillars of optimal health.
+What I needed most was time.
+Time to discover for myself the two most important pillars of optimal health.

 But I was on the right track!

 Now that I have the opportunity to look back on who I was then as a leader, trainer, and mentor, I have committed to daily improvement one step at a time.
 Because of the lessons I’ve learned, I can appreciate the journey that has come from countless hours of personal growth.
 I have seen the most personal growth from a few major choices since that video was made to highlight how our clients would achieve their best results.
 Those choices inspired me to add the final two pillars!

 The biggest factors in moving toward adding in the last pillars were joining a jiu-jitsu school, understanding myself through the Enneagram, and becoming more involved in the community at Flatirons Church.
 Consistency was key for me to discover the path to the growth I sought…